MDSplus/Documentation/docs/install/redhat.md

 ## 0. EPEL Repository

-MDSplus depends on a variety software packages, some of which are included with standard Red Hat Enterprise Linux distributions, but others which must be acquired from Extra Packages for Enterprise Linux (EPEL).
+MDSplus depends on a variety of software packages, some of which are included with standard Red Hat Enterprise Linux distributions, but others which must be acquired from Extra Packages for Enterprise Linux (EPEL).
 Please configure your system to include the EPEL repository **before** trying to install MDSplus.
 You can find more information about EPEL and the RPMs for configuring your system to use it on the [EPEL Home Page](http://fedoraproject.org/wiki/EPEL).

 > NEW INSTRUCTIONS TK STEPHEN AND OR TIM

 ## 1. Import the Signing Key

-First, use the terminal command for `curl` or `wget` (below) to install the signing key in `/usr/share/keyrings/` and then tell `apt` to use that key when updating from the MDSplus repository.
+First, open a terminal (aka shell) window and run a `curl` or `wget` command  (below) to install the signing key in `/usr/share/keyrings/` and then tell `apt` to use that key when updating from the MDSplus repository.

 ```sh
 curl -fsSL http://www.mdsplus.org/dist/RPM-GPG-KEY-MDSplus | sudo tee /etc/pki/rpm-gpg/RPM-GPG-KEY-MDSplus > /dev/null